 Originally from Pennsylvania, Donelle Dreese is a Professor in the English Department at Northern Kentucky University where she teaches Multicultural and Environmental Literature, American Women Poets, and writing courses.
-Her creative work has appeared in numerous magazines and journals including Quiddity International, Appalachian Heritage, Citron Review, Roanoke Review, Fjords Review, Blue Lyra Review, Hospital Drive, Gulf Stream Magazine, Organization & Environment, ISLE: Interdisciplinary Study in Literature and the Environment, Journal of Microliterature, Conclave: A Journal of Character, and Sunsets and Silencers: A Journal for Art, Literature, and Culture.
-She holds a Ph.D. in Literature and Criticism from Indiana University of Pennsylvania.
+Her creative work has appeared in numerous magazines and journals including Quiddity International, Appalachian Heritage, Citron Review, Roanoke Review, Fjords Review, Blue Lyra Review, Hospital Drive, Gulf Stream Magazine, Organization & Environment, ISLE: Interdisciplinary Study in Literature and the Environment, Journal of Microliterature, Conclave: A Journal of Character, Potomac Review, and Adanna.
+She holds a Ph.D. in Multicultural Literature, Ecocriticism, and Environmental Writing from Indiana University of Pennsylvania.

-Donelle is the author of the novel Deep River Burning (WiDo Publishing), and a YA vignette novella, Dragonflies in the Cowburbs (Anaphora Literary Press).
+Donelle is the author of the ecofiction novels Cave Walker (Moon Willow Press, 2017) and Deep River Burning (WiDo Publishing, 2014), and a YA vignette novella, Dragonflies in the Cowburbs (Anaphora Literary Press, 2013).

 Donelle’s full-length collection of poetry, Sophrosyne, was published by Aldrich Press in 2015.
 In 2008, her chapbook of poetry titled A Wild Turn was published by Finishing Line Press, and in 2010, her second chapbook of poetry titled Looking for a Sunday Afternoon was published by Pudding House Publications.